Hayim Nahman Bialik: Biography

-At 18, Bialik left for Odessa.
-A center of modern Jewish culture in the southern Russian Empire, drawn by his admiration for authors such as Mendele Mocher Sforim and Ahad Ha'am.
-There, Bialik studied Russian and German language and literature while dreaming of enrolling in the Orthodox Rabbinical Seminary in Berlin.
+At 18, Bialik left for Odessa, center of modern Jewish culture in the southern Russian Empire.
+He was drawn by his admiration for authors such as Mendele Mocher Sforim and Ahad Ha'am.
+There, Bialik studied the Russian and German languages and literature while dreaming of enrolling in the Orthodox Rabbinical Seminary in Berlin.
 Alone and penniless, Bialik made his living teaching Hebrew.

-The 1892 Bialik published his first poem, El Hatzipor "To the Bird", which expresses a longing for Zion, in a booklet edited by Yehoshua Hana Rawnitzki (1859–1944), which opened the doors into the Jewish literary circles in Odessa.
+In 1892, Bialik published his first poem, El Hatzipor "To the Bird", which expresses a longing for Zion, in a booklet edited by Yehoshua Hana Rawnitzki (1859–1944), which opened the doors into the Jewish literary circles in Odessa.
 There, he joined the Hovevei Zion movement where he befriended the author Ahad Ha'am, who had a significant influence on his Zionist outlook.

-In 1892, Bialik heard news that the Volozhin Yeshiva had closed and returned home to Zhytomyr to prevent his grandfather from discovering that he had discontinued his religious education.
+In 1892, the Volozhin Yeshiva had closed and Bialik therefore returned home to Zhytomyr in order to prevent his grandfather from discovering that he had discontinued his religious education.
 He arrived to find both his grandfather and his older brother close to death.
 Following their deaths, Bialik married Manya Averbuch in 1893.

 For a time, he served as a bookkeeper in his father-in-law's lumber business in Korostyshiv, near Kyiv.
-This proved unsuccessful so, in 1897, he moved to Sosnowiec, a small town in the Dąbrowa Basin in Vistula Land in Congress Poland, which was controlled by the Russian Empire.
+This proved unsuccessful, so in 1897 he moved to Sosnowiec, a small town in the Dąbrowa Basin in Vistula Land in Congress Poland, which was under Russian Control.
 There, Bialik worked both as a Hebrew teacher and, to earn extra income, a coal merchant.
 In 1900, feeling depressed by the provincial life of Sosnowiec, Bialik secured a teaching job in Odessa.